Welcome to the Campaign for a Living Venice Web Site

 To help orient new readers, here is a brief synopsis of the main issues facing/threatening Venice today:

-• The Venetian population is being forced out of the city due to high rents and lack of available work.
+- The Venetian residential population is being forced out of the city due to high rents and lack of available work.

-• The stock of residential buildings is rapidly converting to tourist lodgings.
+- The stock of residential buildings is rapidly converting to tourist lodgings, while thousands of public housing units sits empty.

-• Too many cruise ships bring far too many day visitors at far too high a cost to the city.
+- There are far too many tourists entering the city at far too high a cost to the city.